Mohammed VI of Morocco

+Mohammed VI (Note: محمد السادس, ⵎⵓⵃⵎⵎⴷ ⵡⵉⵙⵙ ⵚⴹⵉⵚ) (Mohammed ben El Hassan Al Alaoui; (Note: محمد بن الحسن العلوي) born 21 August 1963) is King of Morocco, reigning since 1999.
-Mohammed VI (محمد السادس; born 21 August 1963) is King of Morocco.
-A member of the Alawi dynasty, he acceded to the throne on 23 July 1999, upon the death of his father, King Hassan II.

-Upon ascending to the throne, Mohammed initially introduced several reforms and changed the family code to grant more rights to women in Morocco.
-Leaked diplomatic cables from WikiLeaks in 2010 led to allegations of corruption in the court of Mohammed, implicating him and his closest advisors.
+A member of the Alawi dynasty, Mohammed was born during the reign of his father, King Hassan II.
+At an early age, he began partaking in public engagements on behalf of his father.
+Upon ascending to the throne following Hassan's death, Mohammed initially introduced several reforms and changed the family code to grant more rights to women in Morocco.

 In 2011, protests in Morocco that were considered part of the wider Arab Spring occurred against alleged government corruption.
 In response, Mohammed enacted several reforms and introduced a new constitution.
 These reforms were passed by public referendum on 1 July 2011.
-His other reforms have included modernising the economy and military force of Morocco, promoting non-sectarian Islam and Berber culture, including designating Standard Moroccan Amazigh as an official national language alongside Standard Arabic, and curtailing the influence of religious extremism.
+His other reforms have included modernising the economy and military force of Morocco, promoting non-sectarian Islam and Berber culture, including designating Standard Moroccan Amazigh as an official national language alongside Standard Arabic and Yennayer (the Amazigh New Year) as a national holiday, and curtailing the influence of religious extremism.

 In foreign policy, Mohammed continued in the moderate tradition established by his father, who was held to be a moderating influence among Arab nations and in relations between the Arab world and the West.
-He strengthened Morocco's ties with key global players, including the United States, the European Union, and China, and prioritized relations with African countries and international recognition of Morocco's claim to the territory of Western Sahara.
-During his rule, Morocco became the sixth Arab League country to normalize ties with Israel under the Abraham Accords.
+He diversified Morocco's ties with key global players, including the United States, the European Union, and China, and prioritized relations with African countries and international recognition of Morocco's claim to the territory of Western Sahara.
+Morocco became the sixth Arab League country to normalize ties with Israel under the Abraham Accords.